 Tip no7: Own who you are

-Yes, you have flaws — just like everyone else!
-They may well be fuelling your insecurities.
-But they shouldn’t feel like a punishment!
-If you’re avoiding trips to the pool, beach holidays, or certain outfits simply because you don’t like your bottom or your arms, you’re punishing yourself twice over.
+, you’re punishing yourself twice over.
 Overcoming your insecurities means learning to own them.
-Take it step by step, but steadily: an hour at the pool, a fitted outfit worn for a few hours… Small acts of boldness will help you put things in perspective and gradually embrace what you are: a beautiful person!
+Take it one step at a time: an hour at the pool, a fitted outfit worn for a few hours… These small acts of boldness will help you put things in perspective and gradually embrace what you are: a beautiful person!

 What if you turned your so-called flaws into your greatest assets?
-Overcoming your insecurities sometimes means “leaning into” what you consider a flaw — even making it your signature.
-Think of model Winnie Harlow and her now-iconic vitiligo, influencer Douzefévrier (Julie Bourges) whose skin bears burn scars she wears with pride, singer Lizzo who, despite being plus-size, poses nude on social media without apology, or, going further back, actress Palma de Rossi, who made her unconventional looks her trademark.
-These women have turned their differences into a kind of signature — a distinctive mark that makes them instantly recognisable… and loved for exactly who they are!
+Overcoming your insecurities sometimes simply means “leaning into” what you consider a flaw — and making it your signature.
+Think of model Winnie Harlow and her now-iconic vitiligo, influencer Douzefévrier (Julie Bourges) whose skin is marked by burn scars, singer Lizzo who, despite her fuller figure

-Tip no9: Love yourself
+9: Love yourself

 Tip no10: Seek support